Artboomy/japanese-vocabulary-extractor/README.md

 Replace FOLDER_PATH with the path containing the manga files.
 If you enter a parent folder containing multiple volumes, add "--parent" before the folder path.

 This will generate a vocab.csv file containing all words.

+# TODO

+* Upload to PyPi and make usage much easier and simpler
+* Live Output from Mokuro (it can take very long)
+* Separate outputs for each volume
+* Added translations through dictionary lookup?

 # Acknowledgements